Partner integrations are an integral part of our offer to Spektrix clients. Many of our users are already taking advantage of partner products and...

-Since beginning my career at Spektrix in June of 2021 as a remote worker out of our NYC office, various COVID restrictions have prevented me from spending much time with anyone at Spektrix, let alone the UK based team I spend most of my working days with.
-These limits have stopped most of us from being person to person with clients and partners, as well.
+Since beginning my career at Spektrix in June of 2021 as a remote worker out of our NYC office, various Covid restrictions have prevented me from spending much time with anyone at Spektrix, let alone the UK based team with whom I spend most of my working days.
+These limits have stopped most of us from being person to person with users and partners, as well.
 I was thrilled to recently spend a week in London and Birmingham with my team and many other members of the Spektrix community.
 This included an hour with Michael Smith, founder of Cog Design, to discuss his company’s recent B Corp certification.
 To our knowledge, Cog is the first Spektrix partner to embark on the B Corp journey and we were interested to know what the experience was like from a small business perspective.

 In speaking with Michael, it became clear that Michael is a curious and dedicated leader who genuinely cares about the well-being of his team.
 Where many founders of successful businesses would say “I am responsible for XYZ,” when asked about his role, Michael set the stage with “I'm a gap filler, I think.
 I'm the founder and if we need a figurehead, I'll be the figurehead.
 On a day to day basis, I'm mostly the one going ‘are you all right?
 You okay?’”